 Anyone who hasn't visited a German Christmas market is seriously missing out.
 We're talking way better Christmas shopping than you'll ever see in a big box store or mall.
-They are full of unique ornaments and gifts from local vendors and obviously filled with German treats including mulled wine (called glühwein) to enjoy while you browse.
+They are full of unique ornaments and Christmas gifts from local vendors and obviously filled with German treats including mulled wine (called glühwein) to enjoy while you browse.

 1. Christkindlemarket in Chicago, Illinois